 The center offers a variety of concentrated programs designed to afford a more intensive professional development opportunities throughout the year.
 For example, our week-long e-Learning program offered in the Spring and our Summer Institute, which offers a back-to-school preparation opportunity for faculty.

 The center offers a variety of workshops, either for general faculty or specific departments.
 Topics are based on research-based best practices in the scholarship of teaching and learning.

 The direction of our programming often reflect particular questions and challenges identified by Marquette faculty.
 Our workshops offer practical ideas that faculty can then implement into their own courses as best fits their needs and teaching style.

-We are committed to responding to the needs and interests of our faculty; if there is a particular subject or issue that you would like to see addressed, contact Dr. Shaun Longstreet or call the center at (414) 288-0263.
+We are committed to responding to the needs and interests of our faculty; if there is a particular subject or issue that you would like to see addressed, contact Paul Martin, Director, Center for Teaching and Learning or call the center at (414) 288-0263.